Market research for small business: methods and tips

 What is market research?

+Market research is the process of gathering information about your customers, competitors, and the overall market to make informed business choices.
 It helps you understand who your customers are, what they need, and how your business can meet those needs better than anyone else.
-Market research helps you reduce risk and find new opportunities, so you can grow your business with confidence.

 How market research can help small businesses

-Key benefits for small businesses
+Key benefits for small businesses:

-• Understand your customers: Learn what they actually want, not what you think they want
+- Know your customers: Learn what they actually want, not what you think they want

 Types of market research methods